ta2fb/pyex_cc/README.rst

 * tox

   * Automate and standardize testing and building of the project
-  * Builds clean environments for proper testing of code (example builds a py36 venv in .tox)
+  * Builds clean environments for proper testing of code

 * tox-conda